 Mary Tagliaferri, M.D. was appointed Chief Medical Officer in December 2017.
-Dr. Tagliaferri has 20 years of experience in pharmaceutical drug development in oncology and women's health as well as extensive regulatory expertise.
+Dr. Tagliaferri has over 20 years of experience in pharmaceutical drug development in oncology and women's health as well as extensive regulatory expertise.
 In her current role, Dr. Tagliaferri provides clinical strategy guidance and oversees medical affairs, key clinical investigator relationships and medical writing and publication functions for the company.
-Since joining Nektar in January 2015 as Vice President, Clinical Development.
-During her tenure at Nektar, she has provided strategic development leadership for the company’s immuno-oncology portfolio, including NKTR-214, a CD122 biased agonist, which is in multiple clinical studies across a wide range of tumor types.
+Since joining Nektar in January 2015, she has provided strategic development leadership for the company’s immuno-oncology portfolio, including NKTR-214, a CD122 biased agonist, which is in multiple clinical studies across a wide range of tumor types.
 She serves as strategic development leader for the clinical collaboration between Nektar and Bristol-Myers Squibb.

 Prior to joining Nektar, she was a clinical and regulatory consultant to InterMune before its acquisition by Roche.
 She also served as Chief Medical Officer at KangLaiTe USA, a privately-held biotechnology company which develops oncology drug candidates in multiple solid tumor settings.
 Dr. Tagliaferri was also co-founder and President and Chief Medical Officer of BioNovo where she led the company's clinical drug development strategy and global regulatory affairs, led data management and biostatistics, and oversaw clinical operations and compliance.
 Dr. Tagliaferri received the 2012 State of California Woman of the Year award for her advancements of clinical research in women's health and her mentorship of women in the biotechnology field.